 I am happy to talk about any requests you may have.
 I live in Yorkshire, but I'm willing to travel.

-All my publications are rhyming books.
+All my publications are predominantly rhyming books.
 Felicity Fly series with audio give positive messages to children about the world around them.
 Triangular Trev & The Shape Idols, addresses mathematical terms with fun.
 Share Some Secrets is a safeguarding book that teaches children the difference between good and troublesome secrets.
-This publication has been endorsed by NSPCC and Barnardo's and is being used in the schools service.
-New publication addressing plastic in our oceans is due out 27th October.
+This publication has been endorsed by NSPCC, Barnardo's and is being used in some Police & Crime Commissioners Child Exploitation Toolkits New publication addressing plastic in our oceans is due out 27th October.
 This is a lovely rescue story about a Seal, Sea Turtle and Whale.